box/developer.box.com/content/guides/embed/box-embed.md

 ### Prerequisites

-To embed a hub in AI Chat mode:
+To access a hub embedded in AI Chat mode:

-* The hub must have Box AI enabled.
+* The enterprise that owns the hub must have Box AI for Hubs enabled.
-* Users must be authenticated to interact with the chatbot.
+* The user must be authenticated and have Box AI for Hubs enabled at their enterprise.
-* Users need at least Viewer [permissions][5] on the hub.
+* The user needs at least Viewer [permissions][5] on the hub.

 ### Creating an AI Chat embed